gem-pasteur/macsyfinder/doc/config.rst

       this option will be ignored if the base type is not ordered (ordered_replicon or unordered).

   * **system**
     * *inter_gene_max_space* = list of system name and integer separated by spaces.
-These values will superseed the values found in the system definition file.
+These values will supersede the values found in the system definition file.

   * **hmmer**